stollander33/docs/docs/developers/developer_guide.md

 By default all the logs with severity equal or greater then the warning level are saved to the data/logs/backend-server.log file.
 This file is automatically rotated every week and retained for 6 months (controller by the LOG_RETENTION variable).

-the log.exception function is not print in standard output by only stored on the backend-server.log with a detailed error stack for debugging purpose.
+the log.exception function is not printed in standard output but only stored on the backend-server.log with a detailed error stack for debugging purpose.

 ### Security Events Logs